MahmoudHousam/data-engineering/Module_1/README.md

 ## Terraform Setup

 - Save the service account keys JSON file in you project repo. **Add it to `.gitignore` file**
-- Create a `main.tf` file to save Terraform-GCP configurations.
+- Create a `gcp_plan.tf` file to save Terraform-GCP configurations.
-- Copy-paste the following object in `main.tf` file:
+- Copy-paste the following object in `gcp_plan.tf` file:

   ```
   terraform {